druskus20/eww-niri-workspaces/README.md

 # eww-niri-workspaces

-A rust binary that outputs the relevant information from Niri's through niri-ipc to be consumed by eww.
+A rust binary that outputs workspace information from niri-ipc to be consumed by eww.

 ![image](https://github.com/user-attachments/assets/04dffba5-43eb-4cb4-9b80-539454400433)